What is an Adjustable-Rate Mortgage (ARM)?

 If you are a homebuyer who would like more space for change in your mortgage, an Adjustable-Rate mortgage (ARM) might be the right choice for you.
 If you are planning to change homes in a few years or you believe that interest rates will be lower in the years after you purchase your loan, then you might benefit from an ARM.
 An ARM is a variable-rate mortgage.
 This mean that the interest rate changes according to the market.
 Unlike a Fixed-Rate mortgage, ARM rates adjust to the market after a set period of time agreed upon by you and your lender.

-ARM Mortgage Overview
+Adjustable-Rate Mortgage Overview

-Adjustable Rate Mortgage Benefits
+Adjustable-Rate Mortgage Benefits

-- Upfront savings: With the lower rate and payment in the initial period, you’re free to reach your financial goals with the money you would be using on a fixed rate loan
+- Upfront savings: With the lower rate and payment in the initial period, you’re free to reach your financial goals with the money you would be using on a fixed-rate loan

 - Initial fixed period: Enjoy the fixed, lower rate for the initial period

-Adjustable Rate Mortgages typically have rate caps built into them limiting how high the rate can be.
+- Interest Caps: You won’t be taken by surprise because there are limits on the adjustment.
+Adjustable-Rate mortgages typically have rate caps built into them limiting how high the rate can be.
 A periodic rate cap will limit how drastically the interest range can increase from one year to the next.
 Lifetime rate caps similarly limit how much the interest rate can go up during the life of the loan.

-- Move frequently
+- Homeowners who move frequently

-- Purchase, renovate, and resell properties
+- Purchasers who renovate and resell properties

 ARM Loan Requirements